 Mindfulness is a central part of our approach to treatment.
 Mindfulness practices help clients learn to stay in the present moment and cope with stress.
 They also help clients manage difficult feelings that arise without resorting to drug or alcohol use or other coping mechanisms.
 Depending which Ranch facility you choose, mindfulness approaches might include relaxation therapy, meditation, guided meditation walks, individual and group mindfulness instruction, Native American and contemplative tools, and connections to nature.
 Many clients continue these practices when they leave treatment, as mindfulness can be a valuable relapse prevention tool.

 We draw upon a number of creative approaches so clients can explore issues and emotions in alternative ways.
-Clients may use art therapy to create projects like guide boxes, stress balls or collages.
-They might write a poem to share in group or bring an instrument and play a song that expresses their feelings.
-We may incorporate music therapy approaches or have clients make a genogram of their family.
+Depending on the facility, clients may use art therapy to create projects like guide boxes, stress balls or collages.
+Some treatment facilitites incorporate music therapy approaches or have clients make a genogram of their family.
 These creative approaches encourage clients to express themselves in a different way than they would in talk therapy and open them to new insights through the creative process.

 We believe wellness in the mind and spirit are very much related to wellness in the body.
 During residential drug rehab, fitness and healthy lifestyle education is integrated into treatment.
 Clients can participate in a number of fitness activities that promote self-care and physical and emotional healing.
-This may include visits to our onsite gym, fitness classes, ropes course activities, hikes in the woods and sports like tennis or basketball.
+Depending on the facility, this may include visits to our onsite gym, fitness classes, ropes course activities, hikes in the woods and sports like tennis or basketball.
 Our goal is to make fitness fun, low pressure, inspirational and engaging.

 When someone experiences trauma, it can get trapped in the psyche.
 This trapped trauma can cause continued distress and disruption to a person’s life long after the trauma occurs.